SergisMund0/incredibleMovie/README.md

 # incredibleMovie   <img src="https://github.com/SergisMund0/assets/blob/master/movieIconLarge.png" width="55" height="55">

 Application written in Swift and designed using clean architecture.
-Get popular content from [theMovieDB](https://www.themoviedb.org) and play filtering the content :)
+Get popular content from [theMovieDB](https://www.themoviedb.org) and play filtering the content :grin:

-To be sure this project will be running in your laptop, please run "pod install" in order to get all the dependencies.
+:warning: Please run "pod install" in order to get all the dependencies.

-## Application overview
+## Application overview :rocket:

 ### Dashboard & Filtering
 <img src="https://github.com/SergisMund0/assets/blob/master/movieDashboard.png" width="400" height="700"><img src="https://github.com/SergisMund0/assets/blob/master/movieFilter.png" width="400" height="700">

 Once the application loads, you are redirected to the dashboard.
 In this scene you can easily apply a filter over the existing content